 Documents Needed for a UK Work Visa

-In general, you need the following requirements:
+In general, you may need the following documents:

 GENERAL DOCUMENTS FOR UK WORK VISA